 Check out the before pictures of our camper!
 In November 2018 we purchased this 1991 fleet wood “Wilderness” (29 feet, two axel travel trailer).
+Want to see the after?
+Check this post with the whole remodel process.

 We purchased it from a family friend, and after deciding we would get it during dinner, we sketched out a plan, set up a budget and shopping list for Ikea and Home Depot.
 And went to bed with butterflies in our bellies (at least I did!)